niartenyaw/dcos-docs-site/pages/1.13/security/oss/authentication/index.md

 In DC/OS user authentication is enabled by default.

-Every user that wants to perform an operation on a DC/OS cluster other than login must first be authenticated.
-DC/OS handles user authentication by first distributing and then verifying dedicated authentication tokens.
+Every user that wants to perform an operation on a DC/OS cluster (other than login) must first be authenticated.

+DC/OS handles user authentication decentralized by the means of authentication tokens.
+Authentication tokens are distributed by the Identity and Access Manager (IAM) on a per user basis.
+The tokens can be verified by the IAM, but also out-of-band by any 3rd-party entity.
+Allowing token verification to happen independent of the IAM is what makes this approach highly scalable in comparison to centralized session state keeping.
+On the other hand with tokens user authentication state cannot easily be revoked.

 Upon [login](/1.13/security/oss/login/) to DC/OS users receive a [DC/OS Authentication token](/1.13/security/oss/authentication/authentication-token).
 The DC/OS Authentication token can be used for authenticating subsequent requests to the API; see [Pass an authentication token to the API](/1.13/security/oss/authentication/authentication-token/#pass-an-authentication-token-to-the-api).